Installing RevDeBug server

 Red Alert- it’s active from the 7th day to the last day of license validity

 Congratulations!
 You have your own RevDeBug instance running.
-To start monitoring and error recording your applications please refer to dedicated technology stack guides:
+To start monitoring and error recording your applications please refer to the dedicated technology stack guides: